NixonInnes/slackbot-helpy/README.md

 # slackbot-helpy
 Helpy is a bot user for [slack](https://slack.com/).
-It will take queries from users and search the Python 3 documentation for an appropriate link.
+It will take queries from users and search the Python & PyPi documentation for an appropriate link.
 It will return a short paragraph and link to the documentation.

 ## Use
 Invite helpy into your slack channel, or private message it.